localstack/localstack/DOCKER.md

 ## Usage

-Please make sure that you have a working [docker environment](https://docs.docker.com/get-docker/) on your machine before moving on.
-You can check if docker is correctly configured on your machine by executing `docker info` in your terminal.
+Please make sure that you have a working [Docker environment](https://docs.docker.com/get-docker/) on your machine before moving on.
+You can check if Docker is correctly configured on your machine by executing `docker info` in your terminal.
 If it does not report an error (but shows information on your Docker system), you’re good to go.

 ### Docker CLI